Tw1ddle/samcodes-ads-demo/README.md

 #end
 ```

 Build the app.
-When an ad is visible the app should enter the "Ad Focused Substate", else it should be in the "Game Substate".
-Press the buttons at the bottom to use it.
+Press the buttons at the bottom of the "Game Substate" to test the app out.
+When an ad is visible the app should enter an "Ad Focused Substate".

 ![](screenshots/chartboost-interstitial.png?raw=true)

 ![](screenshots/admob-banner.png?raw=true)

 ### Notes ###
 If the demo does not look like it should or crashes then it may be due to a HaxeFlixel rendering bug.
-If problems persist then contact me.
+If problems persist contact me.

-For running on iOS, you must remember to drag the static ads library e.g. ```libChartboost.a``` into the "link binaries with libraries" section under the "build phases" tab in Xcode.
+After building on iOS, you must remember to drag the static ads library e.g. ```libChartboost.a``` into the "link binaries with libraries" section under the "build phases" tab in Xcode.